St Donat's Castle: William Randolph Hearst: 1925–1960

 Hearst did not visit until September 1928, and even then spent only one night in residence.
 Having undertaken a night-time tour of the castle which was illuminated by kerosene lamps, he left the following morning to board the Berengaria for New York.
 During the voyage home he wrote a 25-page memorandum with instructions for further improvements to the castle.
 Over the next decade his time at St Donat's amounted to some four months; between his purchase in 1925 and his death in 1951 he visited, normally for a month at the end of his summer European tours, in 1930, 1931, 1934 and, for the last time, in 1936.
 His infrequent visits were invariably undertaken with a large entourage, whom he sometimes took for drinks to the Old Swan Inn at the nearby village of Llantwit Major.
 Among his guests were the actors Charlie Chaplin, Douglas Fairbanks, Errol Flynn and Clark Gable, in addition to politicians including Winston Churchill, David Lloyd George and a young John F. Kennedy, who visited with his parents, Joseph P. Kennedy Sr. and Rose Kennedy.
 Visiting writers included Elinor Glyn, Ivor Novello and Bernard Shaw.
 Of St Donat's, Shaw was quoted as saying: "This is what God would have built if he had had the money."

 In the late 1930s Hearst's publishing empire came close to collapse.
 St Donat's was put up for sale in 1937, the Hearst Corporation noting that it had invested £280,000 in the castle through its subsidiary the National Magazine Company.
 An opinion on the chances of recouping this sum was sought from James Milner, a prominent solicitor and Deputy Speaker of the House of Commons.
 His response was not encouraging: "We have at St Donat's a white elephant of the rarest species."
 Billy Butlin, the holiday-camp entrepreneur, was uninterested and a development proposal by Sir Julian Hodge did not progress.
-Much of the furniture, silver and works of art were disposed of in a series of sales conducted by Christie's and Sotheby's which began in 1937 and continued for some years.
-These sales did not recoup what Hearst had spent on many of the items.
+Much of the furniture, silver and works of art were disposed of in a series of sales conducted by Christie's and Sotheby's which began in 1937 and continued for some years, with many items failing to achieve the prices Hearst had originally spent.

-During World War II the castle was requisitioned for use by British and American troops.
+During World War II, the castle was requisitioned by the War Office for use by British and American personnel for training purposes.
+In October 1939, the 2/5th Battalion of the British Army's Welch Regiment arrived at the castle; two years later, Auxiliary Territorial Service personnel were also stationed at the site.
+In 1944, it was used by the US 2nd Infantry Division as a command post, and Allied soldiers injured in the Normandy landings were treated and housed there.
 Hearst did not return after the war but continued to lend the castle to friends; Bob Hope, the comedian, stayed in May 1951 during his visit for a golf tournament at Porthcawl.